Shopify Software Engineer Interview: The Full Process, Decoded

 This is what happens when you let the AI drive.
 Use it.
 Understand it.

 The evaluation is about design instincts, not syntax speed.
-For a deeper look at what AI-enabled coding rounds test, the post on AI-enabled coding interviews breaks down how companies are recalibrating.
+The AI-enabled coding interview post breaks down how companies are recalibrating.

 System Design: Senior Roles Only

-For mid-to-senior engineers, there's a system design round.
+For mid-to-senior engineers, the technical deep dive doubles as a system design round.
 Shopify's design questions are grounded in their actual infrastructure challenges, not generic distributed systems theory.
 Common prompts:

 The DSA That Actually Shows Up